Feature request #9270

 @Giovanni I agree that it's a nice feature.
 But please remember that I want to avoid the "WTF?
 Where are my POIs at the map?"-situation for newbies.
 IMHO it doesn't help if we say "But it would work fine, if you select the old layer first!" ;)

-Updated by Jürgen Fischer about 3 years ago
+Updated by Jürgen Fischer over 3 years ago

 A polygon layer might fully cover the new layer and cause the same confusion.
 Maybe setting a default transparency level for new layers would be a better approach to solve this.